manumathewthomas/CS523Project1/README.md

   * autoinstall with anaconda
   * docker setup - This worked for us.

+After installing the enviornment run the nst notebook file.

 ## Dataset
 For the training we did, we used Japanese art sytle image randomly picked from the internet.
 <img src="https://github.com/manumathewthomas/CS523Project1/blob/master/dataset.PNG" alt="alt text" width="850" height="500">